JA-Lourenco/skillsList-RN/readMe.md

 ## Skills List

-*Apllying fundamentals of React Native in a mobile project*
+*Applying fundamentals of React Native in a mobile project*

 ### Concepts: